BBCMdP/Seqrutinator/README.md

 **Alignments**.
 MUFASA and Seqrutinator use by default MAFFT G-INS-i:
 `mafft --reorder --maxiterate 1000 --retree 1 --globalpair <input.fsa> <output.faa>`
-MAFFT[^a]⁠ can be installed to most Linux systems using Synaptic or is otherwise available at the MAFFT website[^b]⁠.
+MAFFT[^1]⁠ can be installed to most Linux systems using Synaptic or is otherwise available at the MAFFT website[^2]⁠.
 Note that MAFFT G-INS-i comes with a heavy computational cost.
-For very large datasets (e.g. > 500 sequences of ~400 aa) we recommend to use FAMSA[^c], which is an available option.
+For very large datasets (e.g. > 500 sequences of ~400 aa) we recommend to use FAMSA[^3], which is an available option.
 FAMSA should be made executable in the same folder.
-FAMSA can be obtained from its Github repository[^d]⁠.
+FAMSA can be obtained from its Github repository[^4]⁠.

-**Block Mapping and Gathering of Entropy**[^f]⁠.
+**Block Mapping and Gathering of Entropy**[^5]⁠.
 The pipeline and modules execute the command `java -jar BMGE.jar -i <msa.faa> -h 0.8`
 Make sure the executable file BMGE.jar.
 By default, Seqrutinator assumes BMGE version used is 1 (either v 1.0 or 1.12).
 Note that the command uses standard settings except for the entropy that is set to 0.8.
 Note that the actual trimming is not performed.
-We recommend BMGE version 1 that can be obtained from the Pasteur Institute [^g]⁠.
+We recommend BMGE version 1 that can be obtained from the Pasteur Institute  [^6]⁠.
 The jar-file should be in the same directory as where Seqrutinator is execute.
-Note, however, that version 2.0[^i] can also be used (set the argument BMGE version `-bv 2` if this is the case).
+Note, however, that version 2.0 [^7] can also be used (set the argument BMGE version `-bv 2` if this is the case).

-**HMMER**[^h].
+**HMMER** [^8].
 Installation via Synaptic is available.
 The outlier removers use HMMER modules⁠ with the following commands:
 `hmmbuild --informat afa --amino <output.hmm> <input.faa>`
 `hmmsearch --noali –tblout <output.txt> <input.fsa>`